 BitmapFont object on success.

 BitmapFont class returns all the information specified in the font file, such as the attributes used to create the font.
-Most of these not directly used and are there only for if your application needs to know how the font was generated (for example if the textures are packed or not).
+Most of these are not directly used and are there only if your application needs to know how the font was generated (for example, if the textures are packed or not).
 The main things you would be interested in are: